antonio-f/find-the-nearest-clone/README.md

 # find-the-nearest-clone
-HackerRank solution to "Find the nearest clone" problem in Python
+Solution to HackerRank's "Find the nearest clone" problem in Python